 Here are 5 things the Olympics can teach us about delivering excellence:

 Competition Brings Out Our Best: We discussed the team dynamic above – and it is a powerful thing to be sure.
-But it is not only powerful because of the support, but also the pressure that team mates apply to one another to be great.
+It is powerful because of the support teammates provide, but also the pressure that it brings to be great.
 Even athletes who are not part of a team may have trained in a group environment, which inspires a subtle (or not so subtle) spirit of competition.
 A little healthy competition can be harnessed to inspire entire organizations to win.
 It is the idea of employee of the month, sales person of the quarter, or best performing business unit.
 These are no different than the competition for a starting position or even to stay on the team.
-Don’t let it turn into a free-for-all at the expense of the Guest, but if you can get the competitive juices flowing, it will likely help your team achieve at a higher level.
+Don’t let it turn into a free-for-all at the expense of the guest, but if you can get the competitive juices flowing, it will likely help your team achieve at a higher level.

-It’s true that Guests will forgive the occasional miscue if we do so in a friendly manner – but that only works to a point.
-Today there is competition everywhere ready to cultivate your Customer’s loyalty if you cannot execute on your brand promise.
+It’s true that customers will forgive the occasional miscue if you take action to fix it in a quick and friendly matter – but that only works to a point.
+Today there is competition everywhere ready to cultivate your customer’s loyalty if you cannot execute on your brand promise.